s3-seminar/s3-seminar.github.io/index.md

 _NB: Due to the health situation, the seminar went online only.
-We use the [Hestia](https://hestia.universite-paris-saclay.fr/) service from University Paris-Saclay, which is web based and does not require an account for the audience._
+We use the [Hestia](https://hestia.universite-paris-saclay.fr/) service from University Paris-Saclay, which is **web based and does not require an account for the audience**._

 <!-- Coffee and croissants before each seminar. -->